Website icon Xpert.Digital

 🌐 Germany's role in international comparison

-In order to remain internationally competitive, Bitkom President Wintergerst calls for digitalization to be pushed forward at greater speed in Germany.
-“In order for Germany to catch up with digitalization, companies and administrations must increase their investments more decisively,” warns Wintergerst.
+To remain internationally competitive, Bitkom President Wintergerst is calling for a faster pace of digitalization in Germany.
+"For Germany to catch up in digitalization, companies and public administrations must significantly increase their investments," Wintergerst warns.

-Digitalization therefore remains a central topic for the German economy.
-Companies' willingness to invest remains high, and the industry is crisis-proof and innovative.
-But in order not to lose touch internationally, an increased focus on digital transformation is necessary.
-The Federal Government is required to create the right framework conditions to ensure Germany's competitiveness in the long term.
+Digitalization therefore remains a key issue for the German economy.
+Companies' willingness to invest remains high, and the sector is proving resilient and innovative.
+However, to avoid falling behind internationally, a stronger focus on digital transformation is necessary.
+The German government is called upon to create the right framework to secure Germany's long-term competitiveness.

 📣 Similar topics